alerzohq/admin-v2/README copy.md

 In case you won't need to fetch on first render and instead make a lazy call using the lazy hook:

+## Folder Structure

+This project adopts the container-presentational design pattern.
+Below is an overview of the folder structure and their respective roles:

+**Components:** This folder contains shared components that are reused across different parts of the application.

+**Container:** This folder is dedicated to creating business logic that supports the UI components.

+**Pages:** This folder primarily imports and assembles containers to form complete pages.